HandsOnDataViz/book/docs/HandsOnDataViz.md

 Our book features how to create *interactive* maps, also called *tiled web maps* or *slippy maps* because you can zoom into and pan around to explore map data layers on top of a seamless set of basemap tiles.
-They usually include zoom controls (`+` and `-` buttons) to view data from various “distances,” which change the display of the basemap tiles.
+They usually include *zoom controls* (`+` and `-` buttons) to view data at various levels that change the display of the basemap tiles.
 Basemaps that display pictorial images of streets and buildings are known as *vector* tiles, while those that display satellite imagery are known as *raster* tiles, and we’ll explain the difference below.
 Take a look at Figure <a href="#fig:map-principles-map">8.1</a> to learn about basic elements in the maps you’ll create in this chapter.

 The top layer of interactive maps generally consists of a combination of *points*, *polylines*, and *polygons*.
 Points show specific places, such